nextcloud/documentation/developer_manual/basics/events.rst

     $app = new Application();
     $app->getContainer()->query('UserHooks')->register();

-The hook logic should be in a separate class that is being registered in the `App contructor <dependency_injection.html#using-a-container>`__:
+The hook logic should be in a separate class that is being registered in the `App constructor <dependency_injection.html#using-a-container>`__:

 .. code-block:: php